Russell Wilson to Compete for Seahawks Starting Gig Now

 Horn section, bass line, funk beats and layers of rhythms of the song above are very James Brown…

 Comparisons to me are stylistic in nature.
 Music is a great example.
-Its clear that Prince has influences from James Brown and Jimi Hendrix.
+It is clear that Prince has influences from James Brown and Jimi Hendrix.
 However, if I simply say Prince sounds like James Brown on a song, its human nature to want to compare the skill level.
 A common reaction from someone hearing that comparison is Prince isn’t nearly as good as the Godfather of Soul or James Brown is good, but Prince is a genius!

 Here’s Prince doing his arrangement of “Red House” in a tribute to Jimmy Hendrix, but with a very strong flavor of B.B.
 King during the intro.